mikej/dotfiles/README.md

 mikej dotfiles
 ==============

-Repository containing Michael's dotfiles.
+Repository containing my dotfiles.
 These are unlikely to be directly useful as is, but may contain snippets you'd like to incorporate into your own config.